Arts & culture · Reg 1149863

 You leave CharityCompare to complete a donation on the official BRASS FOR AFRICA form.
 We do not process payments or take commission.
 Opens their official online donation form.

-BRASS FOR AFRICA is a registered charity (no. 1149863) working in children & youth in Reading · RG41 2YH.
-Its latest Charity Commission filing directs 86% of spending to charitable activities, holding roughly 1 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Brass for Africa is a registered charity (no. 1149863) working in arts & culture in Reading · RG41 2YH.
+Its latest Charity Commission filing directs 86% of spending to charitable activities, holding roughly 1 month of reserves, and files its annual accounts on time.
+Reported income has been growing (≈13% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-BRASS FOR AFRICA has a Clarity Score of 79 out of 100 on CharityCompare (3 stars, Good).
+Brass for Africa has a Clarity Score of 77 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1149863.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £568k, with 86% of expenditure on charitable activities.
+Primary cause area: Arts & culture.
+Latest accounts year 2024: total income £916k, with 86% of expenditure on charitable activities.
 Accounts filing: up to date.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .